substrate-developer-hub/newsletter/draft/2023-07-substrate-newsletter.md

 **Summary**

-This pull request removes the execution strategies and prepares for making `sp-api` not compile time dependent on the native runtime.
+This PR removes the execution strategies and prepares for making `sp-api` not compile time dependent on the native runtime.
 It also introduces behavior changes to the runtime API, removes the `build_offchain_workers` function, and makes changes to the Grandpa and BABE client crates.
 Additionally, several CLI args are deprecated.

 ---